vetkimi/WFST-light-curve-classifier/README.md

 > - Some parameters are not well named, which could cause confusion when someone tries to adjust them.
 > - Certain paths need to be updated to run the code successfully.
 >
 > The .py file is complete and ready for use if you want to run this model on your own data.
-Just remember to prepare your data in the correct format.
+Just remember to prepare your data in the correct format （which can be find through the corresponding paper）.
 We will continuously update this repository to make it more user-friendly.